jeezou/rsschool-cv/cv.md

-## Sergey Kozhemyakin :computer:
+## Sergey Kozhemyakin
 ---

-## Hi, there :wave:
+## Hi, there

-### About me :octocat:
+### Some Info About Me
-- :eyes: I'm currently trying to start my career as a Front-End Developer
+- I'm currently trying to start my career as a Front-End Developer
-- :feet: Learning JavaScript, Typescript, Python, Node.js and more about web
+- Learning JavaScript, Typescript, Python, Node.js and more about web
-- :mortar_board: Three courses of study in St. Petersburg's State Electrotechnical University ("LETI") gave me in-depth lernings of C/C++, Assembler, basics of OOP and Operating Systems
+- Really enjoy of coding, studying and exploring
-- :star2: I really enjoy of coding, studying and exploring
+- Three courses of study in St. Petersburg's State Electrotechnical University ("LETI") gave me in-depth lernings of C/C++, Assembler, basics of OOP and Operating Systems

-### Contacts :iphone:
+### Contacts
 - [GitHub Profile](https://github.com/jeezou)
 - [LinkedIn Profile](https://www.linkedin.com/in/pugocoder/)
 - Telegram Nickname: @jeezou